mdelapenya/github-metrics/README.md

 It will perform certain API calls using HTTP requests and backoff strategies to mitigate rate limits in the Github API.

 The project is implemented as a CLI, including commands and subcommands, and flags.
+Please run every command with `--help` or `-h` to discover its usage.

 #### Common flags